mit-han-lab/6s965-fall2022/notes/lecture-07-aouyang.md

 #### Stages

 - A neural network architecture typically consists of the input stem, the head, and several stages
-- Early stages have larger feature map sizes becuase need to keep the width small to reduce the cost
+- Early stages have larger feature map sizes because need to keep the width small to reduce the cost
 - Late stages have smaller feature map sizes so we can increase the width.
 - **Downsample** is typically done in the first block through strided convolution or pooling to reduce the size of the feature map
 - **Residual / skip connections** ($F(x) + x$) are added between later blocks with the same and input dimensions.